stickhandle/candy-11ty/src/site/blog/blog-posts.md

     - frontmatter
 excerpt: none
 ---
 Candy makes it easy to create a blog.
-Using a combination of front-matter, with logical defaults, and Markdown, your workflow from idea to publish is simple.
+Using a combination of Nunjuck layout templates, front matter (with logical defaults) and Markdown, your workflow from idea to publish is simple.

-## Candy Post Template
+## Candy Post Layout

 By default, blog posts added to the `site\blog` folder use the `layouts\post.njk` nunjuck template.
 The `post.njk` template extends `layouts\base.njk` template which defines the basic structure of a Candy page.

+The `post.njk` template defines a page with full width header (inluding menu) and footer.
+The rest of the content, including the main image, article and widgets (similar posts, favourite posts, tags listing) are presented in a container powered by a Bootstrap grid.
+You can choose to use the `post-rsidebar.njk` layout to add a right-side sidebar to larger screens holding the favourite posts and tag listing widgets.

 ## Candy Front Matter